Skip to main content

 created=1618884479

-The signature should have an expiration time no greater than 300 seconds (five minutes) after signature created time.
+The signature should have an expiration time no greater than 300 seconds (five minutes) after the signature created time stamp.

 expires=1618885579